florianstijven/TCT/README.md

     ## 1  3 4.1219  0.2486

-We show that the p-value above is identical to the one obtained with a classical hypothesis test if we use the asympotic chi-squared distribution instead of the F-distribution with approximate degrees of freedom.
+We show that the p-value above is identical to the one obtained with a classical hypothesis test if we use the asymptotic chi-squared distribution instead of the F-distribution with approximate degrees of freedom.